Pectoral Tear or Rupture

 The quick answer is a mild and partial tear of the pectoralis major may be able to heal on their own over time.
 Physical therapy is typically recommended to limit scar tissue and flexibility issues.
 Ice and stretching may be helpful for the first few weeks.
 Progressive strength training is typically part of physical therapy as the swelling and pain decrease.

 If there is a complete tear of the tendon away from the bone, surgical repair is typically necessary.

 How long does it take to recover from a Torn Pec?

 The healing and rehab process can take anywhere from 6 months to a year after a surgical pectoralis repair.
 The first part of the rehab process consists of managing the pain and swelling and initiating a range of motion in the shoulder and arm.
 Light strength training usually begins about 2 to 3 months after surgery.
 It can take up to a year to regain normal strength in the repaired pectoralis major.

 If there is no surgical repair, the length of recovery depends on the severity.
 As with all muscle and tendon strains, managing inflammation and beginning early mobility are important.
 Strengthening typically begins when pain and acute inflammation have decreased.

 What does a Torn Pec feel like?

-Most pectoralis tears occur with traumatic movement of the arm backwards or with weight lifting too much with bench press.
-Prolonged anabolic steroid use can weaken connective tissue and increase to risk of tearing a muscle or tendon such as the pectoralis major.
+Most pectoralis tears occur with traumatic movement of the arm backward or with weight lifting too much with the bench press.
+Prolonged anabolic steroid use can weaken connective tissue and increase to the risk of tearing a muscle or tendon such as the pectoralis major.

 Author: Kathryn Trumble, DPT, ATC